lhernandez9x/frontend-nanodegree-arcade-game/README.md

-#frontend-nanodegree-arcade-game
+#Arcade Game Clone

 This game is a remake of the Classic Frogger arcade game.
-This was made as my 5th project for my [Udacity](http://udacity.com) Frontend Developer Nanodegree.
+This was made as my 5th project for my [Udacity](http://udacity.com) Front-end Developer Nanodegree.

 ## How to Play